Introduction goes here

 34

-Order to the same, as the the mayor and jurats of Bordeaux Burdeg' have requested that the king will wish to return to them the houses and plots situated before the Ombrière Umbrariam of Bordeaux Burdeg' they formerly lent to the king's predecessors, the former kings of England, for the stricking and the making of the king's money and now the king's money is not struck there; that having diligently obtained information with the constable of Bordeaux and the other experts of the king's council in the duchy that ought to be called on how these houses and plots were lent and since when, and everything that can inform the king on this matter, they should send it without delay to the king under the king's seal in use in the duchy, and the king will decide in the future what is suitable for them.
-1
+Order to the seneschal of Gascony, as the Burdeg' mayor and jurats of Bordeaux have requested that the king will wish to return to them the houses and plots situated before the Umbrariam, Burdeg' Ombrière of Bordeaux they formerly lent to the king's predecessors, the former kings of England, for the striking and the making of the king's money, and now the king's money is not struck there; 1 that having diligently obtained information with the constable of Bordeaux and the other experts of the king's council in the duchy that ought to be called on how these houses and plots were lent and since when, and everything that can inform the king on this matter, they should send it without delay to the king under the king's seal in use in the duchy, and the king will decide in the future what is suitable for them.
+2

 By C.